Skip to content

 Realising and admitting you may have a problem with alcohol is your first step in getting help.

-At Help Me Stop, we specialise in supporting people with addiction, offering alcohol rehab for adults who need it, and helping them to get help with alcohol addiction.
+At Help Me Stop, we specialise in supporting people with addiction, offering alcohol rehab for adults who need it.

-Our treatment programme will help you stop drinking alcohol (and/or taking drugs), and get a handle on the nature of your addiction over six weeks.
-We also provide three months of free aftercare, which are weekly group sessions to support you in the early stages of your recovery after you complete intensive treatment with us.
+So, what is rehab?
+We offer a Dayhab programme both online and in-person, where we will work with you intensively using the 12-step approach to addiction treatment.
+We also integrate other therapeutic approaches including CBT, psychodynamic therapy and person-centred therapy within our group and one-to-one sessions.
+Our treatment programme will help you stop drinking alcohol (and/or taking drugs) and get a handle on your addiction over the course of six weeks.
+We also provide three months of free aftercare, to support you in the early stages of your recovery after you complete treatment with us.

 If you are looking for alcohol addiction help, please get in touch with Help Me Stop here.
-We offer abstinence-based treatment programmes in central London and online, so you can choose the option that best works for you.
+We offer abstinence-based treatment programmes in west London, central London and online.

-We do know that rehab isn’t the right route for everyone, especially if you are looking to cut down your alcohol intake, rather than overcome an addiction.
-Whatever you are looking for, there are plenty of support systems out there that you can access.
+However, we know that rehab isn’t the right route for everyone, especially if you are looking to cut down your alcohol intake, rather than overcome an addiction.
+Whatever your needs, there are plenty of support systems out there that you can access.

 • Your loved ones have mentioned your alcohol intake and problems that alcohol is causing you or them

-Al-Anon facilitates family groups to support people who are affected by another person’s drinking.
+Al-Anon facilitates family groups to support people who struggle with alcohol, and people who are affected by another’s drinking.
 Their website can be found here.

 Families Anonymous is a worldwide fellowship of family members and friends who have been affected by the misuse of drugs, alcohol and behavioural problems.
 They have a presence in the UK.
 You can find out more at their website here.